Przemysław Płacheta

-Przemysław Płacheta (born 23 March 1998) is a Polish professional footballer who plays as a left winger, left midfielder, or left-back for club Oxford United.
+Przemysław Płacheta (born 23 March 1998) is a Polish professional footballer who plays as a left winger, left midfielder, or left-back for Major League Soccer club Austin FC.

 Płacheta graduated from RB Leipzig's youth academy and began his senior career in Germany with Sonnenhof Großaspach before returning to Poland where he played for Pogoń Siedlce, Podbeskidzie and Śląsk Wrocław.
 In 2020, he joined English club Norwich City, and spent time on loan at Birmingham City in 2022.

-Having been a Polish international from 2020 to 2022, Płacheta represented his country at under-age levels before making his debut for the senior national side in 2020, making the UEFA Euro 2020 squad.
+Having been a Polish international from 2020 to 2021, Płacheta represented his country at under-age levels before making his debut for the senior national side in 2020, making the UEFA Euro 2020 squad.